-Option 1: Task students with writing a concluding paragraph for their assigned reading(s) that describes relevant health co-benefits of climate mitigation efforts and describes adaptation strategies that could be implemented to protect human health in light of climate change.
+Option 1: Task students with writing a concluding paragraph for their assigned chapter of the 2016 Climate and Health Assessment that describes relevant health co-benefits of climate mitigation efforts and describes adaptation strategies that could be implemented to protect human health in light of climate change.
 In their writing students should demonstrate a clear understanding of the distinction between mitigation and adaptation; accurately describe the health co-benefits of mitigation efforts and the vulnerable populations that would especially benefit from these efforts; and describe at least one plausible adaptation strategy while mentioning the pros and cons of implementation.